 Traditional and Minimally Invasive Valve Surgeries

-Although traditional open heart surgery is still the standard for many patients, in certain patients with isolated valve disease, a minimally invasive approach can be taken.
-Using this approach, the surgery is performed through a small incision, providing access to the heart and lungs for surgical procedures such as aortic valve replacements, and mitral valve repairs and replacements.
+Although traditional open heart surgery is still the standard for many patients, in certain patients with isolated valve disease, a minimally invasive approach can be used.
+In this approach, the surgery is performed through a small incision, providing access to the heart and lungs for surgical procedures such as aortic valve replacements, and mitral valve repairs and replacements.

 Robot-Assisted Cardiac Surgeries

 The da Vinci® Surgical System provides an even less invasive treatment option for valve surgery.
-Our surgeons use the da Vinci robot to address mitral and tricuspid valve disorders, cardiac tumors, some congenital defects and select coronary bypass procedures.
-Robotic surgery usually results in a shorter recovery time and hospital stay, allowing patients to quickly return to their normal daily activities and work.
+Our surgeons use the da Vinci robot to help address mitral and tricuspid valve disorders, cardiac tumors, some congenital defects and select coronary bypass procedures.
+Robotically assisted surgery usually results in a shorter recovery time and hospital stay, allowing patients to quickly return to their normal daily activities and work.

 Percutaneous Valve Replacement